WiproOpenSource/openapphack/README.md

 ### Contributing to this project

-You can start contributing to this project by starting your own openapphack-vm project as mentioned below.
+You can start contributing to this project by starting your own openapphack-vm or openapphack-cluster project as mentioned below.

-#### How do you start your openapphack-vm-project?
+#### How do you start your openapphack project?

 You begin by forking an [openapphack-vm](https://github.com/WiproOpenSourcePractice/openapphack-vm/) and follow the instructions mentioned [here](https://github.com/WiproOpenSourcePractice/openapphack-vm/blob/master/README.md)